nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given name does not exist.
     * 1a1.
 App shows an error message to tell the user that the given name does not exist.
       Use case ends.
 * 1b.
-There are multiple contacts with the same name.
+No name is provided.
     * 1b1.
-App shows an error message to tell the user that there are multiple contacts with the same name and to delete by index instead.
+App shows an error message to tell the user that the command format is invalid.
-      Use case ends.
+      <br>Use case ends.

 ---